 Funding for the Home Delivered Meal Program is provided by Title III (Older Americans Act), local funds and participant donations.

 Each meal will provide a minimum of 1/3 of the recommended daily nutrition for an adult.
 Each menu is reviewed and approved by a registered dietitian.
 Meals must provide adequate calcium, vitamins A and C, protein, fat, and carbohydrates.
 The fat and salt content of each meal is also closely monitored.
+Monthly menus can be found in our ADRC Newsletter.
+Click on the link at the bottom of this page to see this month's newsletter and menu.

 Special Diet Food